Competition Rules

 c) TOP 6 – Chamber music

-The programme must include:
+The six selected candidates shall perform a programme that must include:

 – R. Schumann: Quintet for piano and strings Op.
 44